How was your first year of growing your own food? Did you at least have a few successes?

 Click here to answer a few simple questions and request to join the Healthy Fresh Homegrown Facebook group.
 You’ll usually be approved in one to two days and then you can introduce yourself and start interacting.

-GET ONE-ON-ONE HELP
+GET the best HELP

 Going into your second year of growing food can be overwhelming!
 So much new stuff to think about and it’s easy to get behind.